TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/GeneralConventions/FileStructure.rst

 General
 =======

-In order for the documentation to be rendered, you need at least:
+In order for the documentation to be rendered, you need at least

 #. an index file in one of the following locations in weighted order: